-Types of Air Pollution – Air pollution aims to discharge pollutants into the air that is damaging to humans’ health and other living creatures or induces damage to the materials or environment.
-There are several air pollutants, including gases (such as carbon monoxide, nitrous oxides, ammonia, sulfur dioxide, methane, and chlorofluorocarbons), particulates (inorganic and organic materials), and biological molecules.
-Air pollution may produce allergies, diseases, and even could be fatal; it may also injure other living organisms, particularly food crops and animals, and may harm the natural environment (e.g. habitat degradation, ozone deficiency, or climate change) or built environment (e.g., acid rain).
+Types of Air Pollution – Air pollution aims to discharge pollutants into the air that is damaging to humans’ health and other living creatures or does damage to the materials or environment.
+There are several air pollutants including gases (such as carbon monoxide, nitrous oxides, ammonia, sulfur dioxide, methane, and chlorofluorocarbons), particulates (inorganic and organic materials), and biological molecules.
+Air pollution may produce allergies, diseases, and could even be fatal; it may also injure other living organisms, particularly food crops and animals, and may harm the natural environment (e.g. habitat degradation, ozone deficiency, or climate change) or built environment (e.g., acid rain).
 Both human activity and biological manners can create air pollution.

 What is Air Pollution?